infraspecdev/infraspec.dev/content/team/nimisha.md

 Nimisha is a software engineer with a keen interest in exploring different fields to thoroughly understand how things work.
 A strong passion for writing clean, scalable code is demonstrated in his work.
 His professional approach ensures that efficiency and maintainability are prioritized in every project undertaken.

-In his leisure time, books are read, bikes are ridden, and trekking in unexplored nature is enjoyed.
+In his free time, books are read, bikes are ridden, and trekking in unexplored nature is enjoyed.
 This love for adventure and discovery complements his professional curiosity, allowing him to unwind while still engaging his inquisitive mind.
 Through these activities, a balanced and enriched life is maintained, enhancing both personal and professional growth.